andywhite37/hmm/README.md

 - cd to your project root directory
 - ensure the `hmm.json` file exists in the root with some dependencies listed like above
-- run `haxelib run hmm install` from the root directory
+- run `haxelib --global run hmm install` from the root directory
 - hmm uses `haxelib` internally for doing installs and updates

 ## TODO